-The Bank classifies financial assets as FVTOCI where they meet the following conditions and are not designated at FVTPL:
+The Bank classifies financial assets as fair value through other comprehensive income (FVTOCI) where they meet the following conditions and are not designated at FVTPL:

-- · Held to collect contractual cash flows and to sell the corresponding financial assets; and - Contractual terms give rise on specified dates to cash flows that are SPPI on the principal amount outstanding.
+- Held to collect contractual cash flows and to sell the corresponding financial assets; and - Contractual terms give rise on specified dates to cash flows that are SPPI on the principal amount outstanding.

-FVTOCI debt instruments are subsequently measured at fair value with gains and losses arising due to changes in the fair value recognized in OCI.
+FVTOCI debt instruments are subsequently measured at fair value with gains and losses arising due to changes in the fair value recognized in other comprehensive income (OCI).
 Interest income is recognized in profit and loss.
 When necessary, an expected credit loss allowance is recognized in other comprehensive income and accumulated in the fair value reserve and does not reduce the carrying amount of the financial asset in the statement of financial position.
 On derecognition, cumulative gains and losses previously recognized in OCI are reclassified from OCI to profit and loss.